-One of the great things about university is the sheer number of people you’ll meet and the friends you’ll make.
-In the beginning, you’ll be telling people your name, what your course is, and where you’re from over a thousand times, but it’s a great way to break the ice.
+In the beginning, you’ll be telling people your name, what your course is, and where you’re from over a thousand times.
+It’s so simple but it’s a great way to break the ice.

+Just do it!
+Jump right in!
 Don’t be afraid to say hi to everybody you come across.
 Whether you’re waiting in the queue to get your Freshers Pass, in your induction class or moving into your new halls – get chatting to people and find some common ground with them.
-If you hit it off then swap social media details so you can keep in touch later on and arrange to meet up.
+If you hit it off then add them on Facebook or swap numbers for WhatsApp so you can keep in touch later on and arrange to meet up.

 Prop open your door while you’re unpacking your stuff so your new neighbours know you’re in.
 Invite them in to see your room or offer to lend them a hand with unpacking.
 Arrange to have some well-earned drinks in your halls lounge after all the hard work of moving in!

 It might seem like it at first, but not everybody is living in halls!
 Every student at Heriot-Watt is a member of the Student Union so you’re invited to all our Freshers events on campus too.
-You also become a member of our 'virtual hall' called Fiona Watson so you won't miss out on any of the events like Battle of the Halls.
+You also become a member of our 'virtual hall' called Fiona Watson so you won't miss out on any of the events.
 Just make sure you make an extra effort to participate in events and get chatting to people!

 All you need is just one person you get along with – maybe you’ll meet them in halls, or during your course induction.
 From there the two of you can go to events together, and bring each other when you’re invited to things.
 Ta-da – your social circle has expanded!